syncfusion-content/angularjs-docs/angular-1/ListBox/Sorting.md

 # Sorting

-We can change ListBox items rendering order either as ascending or descending, by using "SortOrder" property.
-By default SortOrder will be "None".
+We can change ListBox items rendering order either as ascending or descending, by using "e-sortorder" property.
+By default e-sortorder will be "None".
 Please use code as like in below,

  {% highlight html %}